PitchCom: Reception

-Despite early problems, all 30 MLB clubs had started to use PitchCom in some way during the 2022 season.
-Catcher Tucker Barnhart of the Detroit Tigers said that the technology would make the Tigers ready for the pitch clock when MLB starts to use it.
-The Cleveland Guardians' manager Terry Francona and catcher Austin Hedges said that the technology sped up games noticeably.
-Aaron Boone, manager of the Yankees, credits PitchCom with significant speed-ups in Yankees games during the 2022 season.
-Through their first 54 games in 2022, the Yankees played 25 games (about 47%) in less than three hours.
-In 2021, only about 25% of the Yankees' games finished in three hours or less.
-Across all MLB teams, the average time of a nine-inning game in 2022 decreased by six minutes compared with the prior season, which ESPN credited in part to PitchCom.
+Despite early problems, all 30 MLB clubs started to use PitchCom in some way during the 2022 season.
+Detroit Tigers catcher Tucker Barnhart said that the technology would make the Tigers ready for the pitch clock when MLB starts to use it.
+Cleveland Guardians manager Terry Francona and catcher Austin Hedges said that the system sped up games noticeably.
+Yankees manager Aaron Boone credited PitchCom with significantly shortening Yankees games in 2022.
+Through their first 54 games in 2022, the Yankees played 25 games (almost half) in less than three hours each.
+In 2021, only about one quarter of the Yankees' games finished in three hours or less.
+Across the majors, the average time of a nine-inning game in 2022 decreased by six minutes from the prior season, which ESPN credited in part to PitchCom.

-New York Mets pitcher Max Scherzer used PitchCom for the first time on July 27, 2022, in a game against the Yankees in which he pitched 7 innings without conceding any runs.
-Scherzer praised PitchCom's functionality, but he told reporters that "it should be illegal," saying that it removes incentives for pitchers to create complex visual sign systems that runners are challenged to decode.
-"It works," said Scherzer about PitchCom, "but it’s taking away a part of the game."
-Scherzer's comments drew rebuttals from Seattle Mariners relief pitcher Paul Sewald, who called them "a little naïve" and "a bit hypocritical", and from Minnesota Twins starter Sonny Gray, who observed that teams were able to break down sign sequences during a game.
+New York Mets pitcher Max Scherzer used PitchCom for the first time on July 27, 2022.
+He praised PitchCom's functionality, but he told reporters that "it should be illegal", saying that it removes incentives for pitchers to create complex visual sign systems that runners are challenged to decode.
+"It works," he said, "but it's taking away a part of the game."
+Scherzer's comments drew rebuttals from Seattle Mariners relief pitcher Paul Sewald, who called them "a little naïve" and "a bit hypocritical", and from Minnesota Twins starter Sonny Gray, who said that teams were able to break down sign sequences during a game.